mattermost/docs/source/developer/fx-guidelines.rst

 While it's important to welcome people sharing entry-level feedback, and to extract from it useful ideas where possible, if entry-level feedback begins to unintentionally shut out more constructive feedback, a private note might be sent to the contributor with something like: "Highly appreciate your good intentions to share UX feedback.
 May I ask your help to review Mattermost's UX Feedback Guidelines (link)?"

-**Intermediate UX feedback:** - Comments, critique or questions about design with thoughtful consideration--including trade-offs--of the goal and principles of a design, along with UX principles of the project, and patterns from other products.
+**Intermediate UX feedback:** - Comments, critique or questions about design with thoughtful consideration--including trade-offs--of the goal and principles of a design, along with UX principles of the project and patterns from other products.

 Feedback speaks for itself, with relevant references to principles, audience, research and other objective criteria.
 May include descriptions of experience using the feature or similar features that can be generalized to the intended audience: